 While at the Cairo Museum, don’t miss Akhenaten’s colorful coffin which was found in tomb KV55 in Luxor.
 Many believe, however, that the coffin was originally attended for Kiya, Akhenaten’s second wife.

 It was found destroyed and had to be pieced together by archaeologists.
-Just next to it is a unique glass coffin lid.
+And displayed just next to it is a unique glass coffin lid.

 Also on display at the Cairo Museum is a reconstruction of Akhenaten’s alabaster canopic chest.
 In ancient Egypt, before mummification, visceral organs of the deceased were removed and were placed in special jars within one’s tomb.